nuta/ftl/README.md

 ### Interceptors (planned)

 Interceptor is a planned feature to control the behavior of OS components at runtime, just like middlewares in web frameworks.
-Rate limiting, security auditing, network packet routing, live patching, will be implemented as interceptors.
+Rate limiting, security auditing, network packet routing, and live patching will be implemented as interceptors.

 ### Batteries included